YTread Logo

 human

-have becomes a meaningless question, ultimately the human body is not something solid that can even have holes in it, it's just a loose constellation of atoms and molecules, but if we accept a minimum hole size, the answer becomes quite interesting and a good option for this minimum is twenty to sixty millionths of a meter, about the width of a human hair.
+being have becomes a meaningless question?
+Ultimately the human body is not a solid thing that can even have holes, it is just a loose constellation of atoms and molecules, but if we accept a minimum hole size the answer becomes quite interesting and a good choice for this. minimum is between twenty and sixty millionths of a meter, approximately the width of a human hair.
+A magical 60-micron-wide spaceship could fly into your pores like giant crater-like holes, but it couldn't continue through the vasculature at the other end or diffuse through cells or slip between molecules. and that is significant, it highlights the fact that not all holes are the same.

 how many holes does a human have